framps/raspiBackupDoc/en/src/language-support.md

    1. French
    1. German

-Anyone wanting to add another language to *raspiBackup* is invited to do so, Details can be found [here](local-language-support-for-languages-other-than-de-and-en-l10n.md).
+Anyone who want's to help to add additional language support to *raspiBackup* is greatly welcome.
+Details how to add language support is described [here](local-language-support-for-languages-other-than-de-and-en-l10n.md).
+Don't hesitate to create an issue to get in contact with *framp* and to get any help.

 [.source]: https://linux-tips-and-tricks.de/en/raspibackupcategoried/603-raspibackup-local-language-support-for-languages-other-than-de-and-en-l10n